Review this checklist to see the steps you should be taking before you arrive at UMW.

 Check your student account by logging into Banner>Finances>EaglePay.
 Learn about your options for Methods of Payment.

 Authorize Payers to make payments on your personal account by logging into Banner>Finances>EaglePay>Authorize Payers.
 We highly recommend you give the person responsible for your finances viewing and payment privileges on your student account.

 Billing Information.
 Refer to the UMW Student Accounts Billing Information website.
 The list of Frequently Asked Questions (FAQs) is especially helpful.
 Refer to the various Methods of Payment website to learn how you can pay your student account balance.
 International students can make international payments via Flywire.
 Your tuition & fees, housing, and meal plan charges will be charged to your student account.
 Your tuition charges reflect the number of credits in which you are enrolled at the time of billing.
 If you are enrolled in less than 12 credits, you will be charged per credit hour.

 If you choose to wire a payment, please request banking information and wiring instructions from Student Accounts via email UMWbills@umw.edu.

 Your request must come from your UMW e-mail address.

 When sending your wire payment, ask your bank to include your name and student ID on your wire payment!

 Do not send payment until you receive a bill from UMWbills@umw.edu or the balance appears on your student account on EaglePay.

 Your immigration-related documents: your passport, Form DS-2019/I-20, welcome letter from UMW, and financial support documentation.
-These items must be carried with you and presented to the inspector upon arrival to the U.S.
+These items must be carried with you and presented to the Customs & Border Protections office at your point of entry in the U.S.